When it comes to gaming, Mac-based computers are the last thing that comes to anyone’s mind.

 Genre: Space flight simulation

 Kerbal Space Program’s in-game physics, though not perfect, is pretty close to the real world constraints.
-Almost every component of the game adheres to Newtonian dynamics.
+Interestingly, almost every component of the game adheres to Newtonian dynamics.

 Genre: 4X, Strategy

-There are a number of ways one can win the game; by defeating other civilizations, sending the first sleeper ship to the Alpha Centauri star system, governing a supermajority of the in-game world population, achieving legendary levels with at least three cities or winning the “World Leader” title.
+There are a number of ways one can win the game; by defeating other civilizations, sending the first sleeper ship to the Alpha Centauri star system (actual star system closest to our star), governing a supermajority of the in-game world population, achieving legendary levels with at least three cities or winning the “World Leader” title.

 However, if none of the above-mentioned goals are reached within a certain time limit, the civilization with the highest score will be declared the winner.

-The sandbox nature of the game gives you the freedom to choose your own playing.
+The sandbox nature of the game gives you the freedom to choose your own playing style.
 You could either forge weapons and hunt hostile creatures in the dark and most dangerous places or adopt a defensive style by building strongholds and fending off creatures at night.

 Minecraft also features a creative mode which allows players to build huge structures without worrying about hunger and health damage.

-The game is known for its certain aspects of design and excellent learning curve.
+Portal 2 is admired its design, pace, excellent learning curve, and the overall gameplay.
 In 2015, Steam launched a fan-made single-player mod named Portal Stories: Mel.

 1. World of Warcraft: Battle For Azeroth